aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xmp-metadata-manipulation/add-array-items/_index.md

 import com.aspose.page.License;
 ```

-## Step 1: Load the EPS Document and Retrieve XMP Metadata
+## Step 1: load the EPS document and retrieve XMP metadata
 ```java
 // The path to the documents directory.
 String dataDir = "Your Document Directory";